DarkmooN420/github-jira-link/README.md

 # GitHub-Jira Link

 GitHub-Jira Link is a Chrome and Firefox extension that uses the branch name on a GitHub pull request page to add a link to the Jira issue corresponding to the pull request.
-In order for it to work, the branch name needs to contain the Jira ticket number in between slashes.
+In order for it to work, the branch name needs to contain the Jira ticket number.
 For example, for the branch name `story/add-feature/ABC-123`, the extension will add a link to the Jira issue with ticket number `ABC-123`.

 ![GitHub-Jira Link](screenshot.png)